 Current medical research has confirmed what periodontists have suspected for many years.
 A strong connection exists between periodontal disease and inflammatory systemic diseases, such as: Rheumatoid Arthritis, Cardiovascular disease, Diabetes Mellitus, Stroke, etc. Patients who suffer from these chronic inflammatory diseases are at a higher risk for periodontal disease and the periodontal disease is more destructive.
 If we are able to diagnose the disease at an early stage, we can then control the disease process and help better control the systemic disease.

-Periodontal diseases has also been associated with low birth weight babies, premature births, and preeclampsia in mothers.
-If the periodontal health of the pregnant mother is controlled and stable, the risk factors of a high risk pregnancy decreases significantly.
+Periodontal diseases have also been associated with low birth weight babies, premature births, and preeclampsia in mothers.
+If the periodontal health of the pregnant mother is controlled and stable, the risk factors of a high-risk pregnancy decreases significantly.